lxnelyclxud/aov-2022-pilot-puzzle/README.md

-## A simple Tic-tac-toe project with nice animations
+## Tic-Tac-Toe with nice animations